 Description of training program, including the topics to be covered, the target personnel, training method and the length of training programme for proper operation and maintenance of PCB disposal system.

 Description of on-site and off-site technical support to be offered, if needed.

+Description of unique consumables and spare parts which are the part of technology, and list of producers of such items.

 Structural drawing(s), drawing(s) of mechanical and electrical parts of the system and others if applicable, required for the technology siting.